 2. Don’t disappear

 Consumers have a lot of options, so it’s great when they choose your offerings over competitors’.
-But once you complete the initial sale, it’s important to stay in contact.
-With existing customers, it makes sense to follow up.
+But once you complete the initial sale, it’s important to stay in contact to build mutually beneficial relationships.
+With existing customers, it makes sense to follow up frequently by providing something of value, not just asking for a new purchase.

-Marketing automation, like Salesforce or Marketo and the others above, helps manage customer relationships over time by sending targeted messages based on prior interactions with the customers.
-So, when you release a new product or update an existing one similar to one already purchased by the customer. a custom message provides this information.
+Marketing automation, like Salesforce or Marketo and the others above, helps manage customer relationships over time by sending targeted messages based on prior interactions with individual customers.
+Hence, when you release a new product or update an existing one similar to one already purchased by the customer. a custom message provides this information.

 3. Address customer needs

 As a small business owner, you have an advantage over big businesses.
-By serving a smaller number of customers, you can offer a personal experience.
-The individual nature of your interactions helps you find out what each customer needs.
+By serving a smaller number of customers, you can offer a personal experience tailored to each customer.
+The individual nature of your interactions helps you find out what each customer needs then deliver on individual expectations.

 What problems can your business solve for existing customers?
-The answer can come from many different sources, starting with simply asking the customer.
+The answer may come from many different sources, starting with simply asking the customer.
 You already gained their trust, so the customer is more likely to open up about their needs.
-Also, look at past purchases and customer demographics.
+Also, look at past purchases and customer demographics to anticipate potential problems.

 4. Update your offerings

 As your business grows, your offerings change.
-Experience teaches you which goods and services sell and which cost you.
-Turn to existing customers when it comes to deciding what offerings to get rid of.
+Experience teaches you which goods and services sell and which don’t provide sufficient returns on your investment.
+Turn to existing customers when it comes to deciding what offerings to eliminate and where opportunities exist.

 5. Upsell and cross-sell